dvdvgt/Giter/README.md

 # Description
-Command line application to quickly set up new repositories on Github and add to as origin to your local repo.
+Command line application to quickly set up new repositories on Github and add it as origin to your local repo.

 # Requirements
 - Python 3.6+